top of page

 How does it feel to sleep under the stars in front of the Everest?

-Who do you become, as a person, when you live in desert?
+Who do you become, as a person, when you live in a desert?

-Do you love differently when you wake up by -30 degrees for five months in a row?
+Do you love differently when it's -30 degrees outside for five months in a row?

 I kept on searching for silence.